wired14/Anxiety-Reducer/README.md

 # Anxiety-Reducer
-Application reminders that is dead simple
+Reminders that are dead simple to use.
+5 reminders are free and upgrade to paid for unlimited access.